innacohen/mod-annotation/README.md

 - Python and R open-source libraries used throughout the project
 - Portions of the pipeline were developed iteratively with assistance from LLM-based tools (e.g., ChatGPT, Claude) for code structuring and debugging.

-## Contact
-For questions or issues, please open a GitHub issue or contact the repository owner.